r0ur/portfolio/README.md

 - **Email:** armando_rour@outlook.com
 - **LinkedIn:** Armando Rojano Urízar
-- **GitHub:** r0ur
 - **Sixelf:** sixelf.com/rour

 ## License

 This project is open source and available under the MIT License.
-_(Note: This is a common open-source license.
-If you have a different license in mind, please update this section accordingly.)_